|The lists on this site are for your use to help you identify a model

 just the length.
 Instructions for measuring the models are on that

-Sometimes I will only have length of model listed - only because it's
+Sometimes there will only have length of model listed, only because

 Sometimes you will find incorrect scale listed on these pages.